mostlywes/random-endpoint/nypl_wesclark/nypl_random_item/README.md

+# random-endpoint
+a random-generating endpoint using the API of a digital collection

 # Description

 Random is how you retrieve a random capture based on a provided resource type from the 500 most recently listed captures.